Abraham Tricks Abimelech with Sarah

 How do habits come about?

 Let’s take cigarette smoking for instance.
-When you first start smoking and light up that initial cigarette, your body rejects it.
-You cough and gag and many people even become nauseous.
+When you start the habit of smoking and light up that first cigarette, your body rejects it.
+You cough and gag, don’t you?
+Many people even become nauseous.

-But, with time, the body is forced to accept enough smoke that the lungs get used to it.
+But, with time, the body is forced to accept smoke and the lungs get used to it.

 The Habit of Sinning